-The Hovawart, sometimes nick named the 'Hovie', originates from the Black Forest area of Germany and dates back to medieval times.
-It was used as a guard dog on large estates, to watch over sheep and as a general working dog.
-With the introduction of the German Shepherd Dog, interest in the Hovie declined and it faced extinction.
-However, due to the efforts of Kurt Friedrich Koenig, breeding started up again and by 1922, the first Hovawart litter was entered into the German Breeding Directory.
+The Hovawart, also sometimes called the “Hovie”, originates from the Black Forest region of Germany.
+This breed dates back to medieval times.
+It was used as a guard dog, to watch over sheep and just as a general working dog.
+With the introduction of the German Shepherd, the popularity of this breed declined rather a lot, to the point where they were facing extinction.
+However, thanks to the efforts of Kurt Friedrich Koenig, a breeding program was started and by 1922 the first Hovawart litter was entered into the German Breeding Directory.

 As was often the case, the Second World War saw the breed used for military purposes and it was nearly wiped out again.
 Today, the Hovawart is mainly kept as a pet, but some dogs still work and many are used by search and rescue organisations.

-The Hovie is a loyal and affectionate dog who is best suited to living with people, rather than kennels.
-They like to know you are close by, but won't always be under your feet like some breeds.
-They are good within the family and fine with children if raised with them.
-They can be reserved with strangers but are rarely aggressive towards them unless provoked.
-They are brave and protective, but will be okay with strangers if you say everything is alright.
+Hovawarts are a loyal and affectionate breed who are best suited to living with people, rather than kennels.
+They’ll like your company, but won’t always be pestering you to play with them like some breeds do.
+They are a good family dog and will be fine with children if raised with them.
+They can be wary of strangers, but are rarely aggressive unless provoked.
+They can be protective of you, but they’ll be fine if you assure them that everything is ok.

-If socialised form a young age, the Hovawart is usually good with all other pets and other dogs, although un-neutered males can sometimes try and dominate other dogs.
+If properly socialised from a young age, the Hovie will be good with all other pets and dogs.
+Unneutered males may sometimes try to dominate other dogs.

-Hovies are an intelligent breed that need consistent training.
-Their faithfulness to their owner makes teaching quite straight forward, but they do need a firm, loving hand in order to get the best out of them.
-Positive reinforcement and praise will do much for their confidence and produce the best results.
-They do become bored easily with repetition and dislike/withdraw with harsh words or actions.
+This is an intelligent breed that will need constant training.
+They are devoted to their owners which helps make training quite straight forward.
+This being said, they will still need a firm, loving hand in order to get the best results.
+These dogs can become bored with repetition and dislike harsh words or actions.
 Hovies have a keen nose for tracking and can be trained to a high degree.
-Any form of competition such as agility, tracking, herding or search and rescue are all possible and thoroughly stimulate the dog.
+Competitions such as agility, tracking, herding and search and rescue will all thoroughly stimulate the dog.

-Hovawarts are an active breed and as such, require a fair amount of daily exercise.
-They make good jogging partners but are happiest when allowed to run free.
-Recall is rarely a problem with Hovies as they are usually obedient but they love to run, jump and explore; although rarely do they wander too far.
-If you like long weekend walks then the Hovawart is perfect for you as they enjoy walking over rough terrain, exploring along side you.
+These dogs are active and will need a fair amount of daily exercise each day.
+They can make good jogging partners, but will be happier if allowed to run free.
+Recall is rarely a problem with this breed as they are obedient.
+They enjoy running, jumping and just exploring their surroundings, but they rarely wander too far from their owner.
+If you enjoy long weekend hikes then this is the perfect breed for you.

 Their coat needs brushing a couple of times a week to remove dead hair, but is quite low maintenance.
 More brushing is needed when they are moulting.

-Hovawarts have a clam and obedient temperament.
-They make good family dogs who will form a tight bond with their family members.
-They get on well with children and are tolerant of other household pets.
-These are very intelligent dogs who will thrive on training/mental stimulation but they do need a lot of exercise in order to be settled at home.
+Hovawarts are calm and obedient dogs.
+They make good family dogs and form tight bonds with their family members.
+They are fine with children and are tolerant of other household pets.
+These are intelligent dogs who thrive in training and mental stimulation.
+They can be disinterested or wary of strangers, and they make good watchdogs.

-Health problems that may affect Hovawarts include canine hip dysplasia (CHD) and thyroid problems.
+Hovawarts are prone to canine hip dysplasia (CHD) and thyroid problems.

 - Status: Common